yorknouse/website/Readme.md

 ## MySQL Backups

 `mysql-backup` runs a backup every day at about 2:30am and pops it in our S3 bucket.
 That's all automatic, but you do need to set up a lifecycle rule for the spaces/S3 bucket.
-This is so the backups are deleted after 40 days and we don't get bancrupted by them.
+This is so the backups are deleted after 40 days and we don't get bankrupted by them.

 - Set the lifecycle policy for the bucket using the `lifecycle.xml` file